C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 d. as (c) but "following" instead of "adjacent": when a member is written, deeming the semantics as also having written unspecified-value tokens to subsequent padding  (and when a struct/union is written as a whole, deeming the semantics as also having written unspecified-value tokens to all padding bytes of that struct/union (including of all sub-members))

-e. as (d) but "zeros" instead of "unspecified values": as when a member is written, nondeterministically either deeming the semantics as having written zeros to the subsequent padding or leaving it alone  (and when a struct/union is written as a whole, deeming the semantics as also having written zeros to all padding bytes of that struct/union (including of all sub-members))
+e. as (d) but "zeros" instead of "unspecified values": when a member is written, nondeterministically either deeming the semantics as having written zeros to the subsequent padding (and when a struct/union is written as a whole, deeming the semantics as also having written zeros to all padding bytes of that struct/union (including of all sub-members))

-f. as (e) but nondeterministically also allowing a struct copy to copy the source padding  (this would need to record padding values in abstract-machine struct values)
+f. as (e) but nondeterministically also allowing a struct copy to either zero, copy the source padding, or leave the target padding unchanged  (this would need to record padding values in abstract-machine struct values)

-g. as (f) but also nondeterministically also allowing member copies to copy any following source padding (this would need padding values attached to all abstract-machine values, and it's not always clear what code is a "member copy")
+g. as (f) but also nondeterministically also allowing member copies to either zero, copy source padding, or leave the target padding unchanged (this would need padding values attached to all abstract-machine values, and it's not always clear what their read/write footprints should be, or what code is a "member copy")

 Option (a) makes it impossible for programmers to control what's in the padding.